 Posted by Alicia Waltenberger.

 - Build an emergency fund.
-This New Year brings economic uncertainty to many, and even for the financially secure, life happens, in the form of medical bills, domestic catastrophes, and other unplanned expenses.
-As a general rule, it’s good to maintain an emergency fund that would cover three to six months of living expenses, in case you find yourself unemployed.
-But every job sector is different; I have friends who are out of the workforce and it’s taking them a while to find something.
+Each year brings economic uncertainty to many and, even for the financially secure, life happens in the form of medical bills, domestic catastrophes and other unplanned expenses.
+As a general rule, it’s good to maintain an emergency fund that would cover three to six months of living expenses in case you find yourself unemployed.
+Every job sector is different; I have friends who are out of the workforce and it’s taking them a while to find something.
 For them, six months’ worth of living expenses is a bit on the inadequate side.
-Once you’ve calculated how much you should save, set aside a certain amount from each pay check to set you on your way.
+Once you’ve calculated how much you should save, set aside a certain amount from each paycheck to set you on your way.
 TIAA’s Amy Podzius offers more insight on how to start your emergency fund.

 Remember, a properly set goal is halfway reached.
-Simply setting these five targets is enough to start you well on your way toward financial wellbeing.
+Simply setting these five money goals is enough to start you well on your way toward financial well-being.